LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

 cacheKey: '{{ checksum "package-lock.json" }}'
 ```

-The caching advantage offered by *NPM* can be leveraged in HyperTest, whereby the downloaded packages can be stored (or cached) in a secure server for future executions.
+The caching advantage offered by *NPM* can be leveraged in HyperExecute, whereby the downloaded packages can be stored (or cached) in a secure server for future executions.
 The packages available in the cache will only be used if the checksum stage results in a Pass.